 When the paper or presentation under review for the student travel award involves co-authors, only the presenter may be awarded the maximum amount of $300, to be matched by at least $300 by a department, center, or research grant.
 If there are multiple presenters that would like to attend the professional/scientific conference then the amount of $300 may be divided among the group (up to three members) with comparable matching funds from a department, center, or research grant.
 If multiple presenters are applying for funds only one application should be submitted.

 Funds for the travel program are allocated on a fiscal year basis (July 1 - June 30).
 Applications for Dean’s student travel are accepted three cycles per year.
 Priority can be given to students who have not received a previous travel award from the School.
+If the deadline falls on a Saturday or Sunday, it will be observed on the following weekday.

 CYCLE 1: September 20